Patient Visitation Rights

 FirstHealth respects and supports each patient’s right to have an approved patient designee/support person.
-One designee/support person is allowed for each patient being cared for in any FirstHealth hospital.
-Every effort is made to accommodate a patient’s support person.
+One patient designee/support person is allowed while being cared for in any FirstHealth hospital.
+Every effort will be made to accommodate a patient’s support person.
 This is done in hopes of providing support and comfort to the patient.
-Please be aware that the patient or support person designated by the patient has the right to allow or deny visitation to others.
+Please be aware that the patient or support person designated by the patient has the right to allow or deny visitation.

 If visitation restrictions in specialty areas are clinically necessary, a patient care staff member or physician will explain this to the patient and/or patient’s designee/support person.
 If a patient is unable to communicate his/her wishes and has not presented an advance directive, but an individual asserts that he/she, as the patient’s spouse, domestic partner, parent or other family member/friend, is the patient’s designee/support person, the hospital will accept this assertion without request for documentation

 The patient (or patient designee/support person, where appropriate) has the right, subject to his or her consent, to receive visitors and withdraw or deny visitors whom he or she designates, including, but not limited to, a spouse, a domestic partner (including a same-sex domestic partner), another family member or friend.

 - Visiting hours are encouraged from 6 a.m. to 8:30 p.m.
 If you visit after 8:30 p.m. enter through the Emergency Department entrance.